 What should leaders and employers do about their cybersecurity?

-The security culture of organisations needs to have an overhaul if companies are to protect themselves, their employees and avoid security incidences.
+The security culture of organisations needs to have an overhaul if companies are to protect themselves, and their employees and avoid security incidents.

-Younger employees in particular need to understand the seriousness of security breaches, their role in preventing them and reporting them.
+Younger employees in particular need to understand the seriousness of security breaches, and their role in preventing and reporting them.

 With most employees not even finding training engaging enough to pay attention, cybersecurity training needs to be designed and implemented in a way that’s more interesting and useful.
 Training also needs to be improved so that employees are aware if they have caused a security breach in the first place.